tchen00/PvZ/README.md

 ### DAY 8: May 23 2019
 - **Tammy**
     After Peihua successfully moved plant, I edited the display method for each one of the plants (sunflower, peashooter, wallnut, squash, cherry bomb, snow pea) so that it fits accordingly with the size of the lawn.
 I also added in wallnut and cherry bomb png files.
 - **Peihua**
     Successfully moved Plant(!!!!) and have it snap to grid.
 Fixed issue with mousePressed code not registering at times (turns out the coordinates were wrong, oops).

+### DAY 9: May 24 2019
+- **Peihua**
+    Made plants immovable once placed on the grid and made it so that only one Plant is allowed per box.
+Starting working on Zombie attack, making the Zombie stop if there is a plant in front of it.

+## DAY 10: May 25 2019
+- **Peihua**
+    Found a bug where the timer started before the game started and the Zombie will spawn right away.
+Finished Zombie attack.
+Also fixed bug involving removing plants and zombies (I didn't realize I was modifying in the ArrayList I'm removing from, oops).